prooph/event-store/docs/repositories.md

 ## AggregateTranslator

 To achieve 100% decoupling between layers and/or contexts you can make use of translation adapters.
-For prooph/event-store such a translation adapter is called an [AggregateTranslator](../src/Aggregate/AggregateTranslator.php).
+For prooph/event-store such a translation adapter is called an `Prooph\EventStore\Aggregate\AggregateTranslator`.

 The interface requires you to implement 5 methods: